dsu-arl/pace-python-dojo/objects/privatemethods/DESCRIPTION.md

 Three of these methods are private.
 The only callable method this class has is `bake_cake`.
 This method then goes on to call the three private methods!
 This way, the person using our class can just call one method rather than three methods.

 For this challenge:
 1. Write a class called `Clock` with two attributes: hours and minutes.
+And set them both equal to 0.
 2. Create a private method called `__is_valid(self, hours, minutes)`.
 	- This will take in two integers.
 You will have to validate that it is an appropriate time, in military syntax.
 This means it can range from 0:00 - 23:59.
 	- If the integers provided fall within the requirements for military time, then return true.